 - SciVal Strata graphically reveals performance relative to Reference Fields you can modify, along time periods you can adjust

 - Assess any researcher or a selection of their documents captured within Scopus

 Users can evaluate teams not just by raw productivity, but by their impact on other researchers and consumers of scientific information.

 - Visualize influence through numerous customizable variables: document output, citations received, cited/uncited documents, geographical collaboration networks and author networks

-- Graphics and tables expose trends over time and provide insights into overall indicators such as h-index, g-index and m-index
+- Exportable tables are available on all analyses and provide detailed insights into indicators such as global percentile levels, h-index, g-index and m-index

 - Based on the entire Scopus database, SciVal Strata’s dataset reaches from 1996 and extends through regular updates right up to the current week

 Customize settings to your needs

 You can personalize your SciVal Strata experience to include or exclude self-citations, customize Reference Fields, researchers and clusters, set defaults for the time span on which they view charts, and much more.

 - Assembling teams is as simple as dragging and dropping researchers, or teams you have already created, into new groupings

 - Share your teams and Reference Fields with your institutional colleagues or the world of SciVal Strata users, so they too can run analyses using your benchmarks and researchers